orionrush/CSS3-Media-Query-Reporter/README.md

 This visual feedback is useful during the development of dynamic themes to troubleshoot browser width styling issues.

-Version: 0.1

 Known issues:

-- Rules that deal with the *html element and the js that calculates the browser width.
-These rules with negative padding and margins can give false pixel with.
+- Theme stylesheet rules that deal with the html and body elements and their width, margin and padding can cause the javascript which calculates the browser width to report a false pixel with.

 - Break points are baked into the css.
 You will have to manually edit this to accommodate your particular needs.
 Making this editable via an admin settings page is on the roadmap.

 Roadmap:
-Make a admin settings pannel to:
+Make a admin settings panel to allow the customisation of:

-	- set up custom rules and colours
+	- breakpoint rules and colours
 	- set display text
-	- offer common media breakpoints i.e. bootstrap responsive
+	- suggest common media breakpoints i.e. bootstrap responsive
-	- Drag and drop the rule order so that it makes sense to the user
+	- Drag and drop the rule orders so that it makes sense to the user
-	- See the generated style sheet (something they can copy-paste)
+	- output the generated style sheet (something they can copy-paste)
-	- add a custom CSS field where users may inject any custom css into the end of the stylesheet - for what ever reason they might want.
+	- add a custom CSS where users may inject any custom css into the end of the stylesheet - for what ever reason they might want.

 	Todo Notes:
 	Increment a value between a range (think hsla numbers) for rule bg colour